 If you have unsecured debt, however, the lender doesn’t have that right.
 Here are some common examples of unsecured debt:

 In each case, the lender can’t take the property you bought on credit, or any other property, without doing more.
 Learn more about priority, secured, and unsecured debts.

-Just because a debt is unsecured doesn’t mean you don’t have repay it.
-If you don’t repay unsecured debt as originally agreed, the person you owe money to can:
+Just because a debt is unsecured doesn’t mean you don’t have to repay it.
+If you don’t repay an unsecured debt as initially agreed, the creditor you owe money to can:

 If these measures don’t work and the creditor would like to force you to pay, the creditor must file a lawsuit.
 With a money judgment from the court, other collection avenues become available, such as wage garnishments and bank account levies.

 In that case, you might be able to protect some of your property by using exemption laws to keep it out of the hands of creditors.
 State exemption laws allow you to keep property away from creditors, both in collection actions and if you file for bankruptcy (the exemptions you can use will be the same in most, but not all, states).